This document describes how to use the C++ cloud config API.

-Using the C++ Cloud config API
+Developing with the C++ Cloud Config API requires you to

-• Generate C++ code from your config definitions
+Generate C++ code from your config definitions

-• Subscribe to the config using the API
+Subscribe to the config using the API

 Generating Config